vishvAsa/AgamaH_shaivaH/trikam/pratyabhijJNA-hRdayam/srotaH/jayadeva-siMhaH.md

 - all pervasiveness or freedom of space and cause.

 85. "Isvaradvaya-dardana" means the system of philosophy which does not belier in any other principle (adwaya) than Isvara, the Lord.
-This is the characterization of the Saiva philosophy of Kashmir which maintains that Siva is the whole and sole reality.
+This is the characterization of the Śaiva philosophy of Kashmir which maintains that Siva is the whole and sole reality.
 There is 'no second' (advaya), i.e., no other principle than Siva.
 He appears both as the world or the field of experience and the experient.

 86. Brahmavādins refers to the Vedantists.
 Literally, it means advocates of the Brahman doctrine.